rodrigoalvesvieira/old-blog/_posts/2011-11-29-ruby-to-find-out-file-encoding.md

 ---
 layout: post
-title: Use Ruby to find out some file's encoding
+title: Use Ruby to Find Out Some File's Encoding
 ---

 <span class="drops">S</span>ometimes you may wanna know how a file is encoded.
 You can quickly accomplish that in Ruby by creating a file named, let's say, <span class="small_code">encoding.rb</span> with the following content: